Best Practices

 You must enable a Wiki to use this feature.

-Auto best practices is a Qodo Merge capability that:
+Auto best practices is a Qodo capability that:

 Identifies recurring patterns from accepted suggestions.